-We consider the question of how should a firm optimally set a sequence of prices in order to maximize its long-term average revenue given a continuous flow of strategic customers.
+We study a firm's optimal pricing policy under price commitment.
+The firm's objective is to maximize its long-term average revenue given a steady arrival of strategic customers.
 In particular, customers arrive over time, are strategic in timing their purchases and are heterogeneous along two dimensions: their valuation for the firm's product and their willingness to wait before purchasing or leaving.
 The customers' patience and valuation may be correlated in an arbitrary fashion.
-For this general formulation, we prove that the firm may restrict attention to short cyclic pricing policies, which have length twice the maximum willingness to wait of the customer population.
-We further establish results on the suboptimality of monotone pricing policies in general, and illustrate the structure of optimal policies.
-These are, in a typical scenario, characterized by nested sales, where the firm offers partial discounts throughout each cycle, offers a significant discount halfway through the cycle, with the largest discount offered at the end of the cycle.
-From a computational perspective, we exploit the structure of the underlying problem to develop a novel dynamic programming formulation for the problem that computes an optimal pricing policy in polynomial time (in the maximum willingness-to-wait).
+For this general formulation, we prove that the firm may restrict attention to cyclic pricing policies, which have length at most twice the maximum willingness to wait of the customer population.
+To efficiently compute optimal policies, we develop a dynamic programming approach which uses a novel state space which is general, enabling to handle arbitrary problem primitives, and that generalizes to finite horizon problems with non-stationary parameters.
+We analyze the class of monotone pricing policies and establish their suboptimality in general.
+Optimal policies are, in a typical scenario, characterized by nested sales, where the firm offers partial discounts throughout each cycle, offers a significant discount halfway through the cycle, with the largest discount offered at the end of the cycle.
 We further establish a form of equivalence between the problem of pricing for a stream of heterogeneous strategic customers and pricing for a pool of heterogeneous customers who may stockpile units of the product.

-Keywords: pricing, optimization, intertemporal pricing, price discrimination, strategic consumers, stockpilingworking papers series
+Keywords: pricing, optimization, intertemporal pricing, price discrimination, strategic consumers, stockpiling